Orbi home mesh wifi system: Pros, cons and tips

 I = P / V

-The image below it will redirect you to the Amazon page where you can have a look to the specifications of the power meter we use for our measurements.
+The image below will redirect you to the Amazon page, where you can look at the specifications of the power meter we use for our measurements.

 Energy conservation both benefit you and the environment